Last modified: May 11, 2025

 This article is written in: 🇺🇸

-Welcome!
-Let's delve into the world of SQL Injection Attacks, a critical security concern in web applications.
+SQL Injection Attacks are a security concern in web applications.
 We'll explore how these attacks occur, examine concrete examples, and discuss effective prevention strategies.
 By the end of this journey, you'll have a solid understanding of SQL Injection and how to protect your applications from such vulnerabilities.

 SQL Injection is a technique where attackers exploit vulnerabilities in an application's interaction with its database.
 By inserting malicious SQL code into input fields, they can manipulate queries to access unauthorized data, modify or delete records, and even take control of the entire database.
 Think of it as someone sneaking harmful instructions into a conversation between your application and its database.